opsgility/virtual-partner-bootcamp/landing-zone-wds-enterprise/Landing Zones WDS (Enterprise) - Student Guide.md

 **Design**

 Directions: With all participants in your group, respond to the following questions on a flip chart or (virtual) white board.

+**High-Level architecture**

+Create a high-level architecture diagram and explanation of the components of your solution.

 1. **Management Access** Design a solution to allow CL operation team with access to the divisional subscriptions.
    - The solution should support role-based access control to ensure consistent and reportable access across the environments